 With Scott's death and subsequent public donations, the expeditions debts were paid off and more, so Ponting's pictures became more of an epitaph than a celebration and earned him little money.
 He produced two films from his material, The Great White Silence (1924 - silent) and Ninety Degrees South (1933 - with sound).

-The Scott Polar Research Institute bought the photographs for £533,000 in 2009, some were produced as (very expensive) platinum prints and The Great White Silence was restored and re-released in 2011.
+The Scott Polar Research Institute bought the photographs for £533,000 in 2009, some were produced for sale as (very expensive) platinum prints and The Great White Silence was restored and re-released in 2011.
 Ponting's pictures of Antarctica and Scott's expedition are amongst the finest and most iconic from the Heroic Age of Antarctic exploration.

-Herbert Ponting showing slides during his lecture on Japan - Ponting had travelled to Japan, something very few people had at that time, in the Cape Evans hut.
+Herbert Ponting showing slides during his lecture on Japan - Ponting had travelled to Japan, something very few people had done at that time, in the Cape Evans hut.

 Herbert George Ponting and telephoto apparatus, Antarctica, January 1912

 A painting of an incident that occurred in the first summer near the ice edge.